suffolklibraries/sljekyll/elibrary/zinio/index.md

     <ul>

-        <li>Zinio may be unavailable between 1am and 3pm today (Tuesday 27 June) due to an upgrade.</li>
-        <li>The name and appearance of the Zinio website will change but you will still be able to access magazines as before.</li>
+        <li>The name of the Zinio website has changed to RB Digital.
+You can still access magazines as before.</li>
-        <li>You may also be prompted to download the new app.
-This also does not affect how you use the service.
+        <li>You may be prompted to download the new RB Digital app.
+This also does not affect the service.
 The existing app will remain available for now.</li>

     </ul>